networklessons/lab-node-ubuntu/README.md

 - hping3
 - curl

-You can use this in emulators such as EVE-NG, Containerlab, etc.
+You can use this as a host, server, or node in emulators such as EVE-NG, Containerlab, etc.

 https://github.com/networklessons/ubuntu-network-host